-Revital Type Code Enforcement Revital Description Residential Property Code Compliance Identify the Neighborhood South of Ashworth Street, north of South Street Boundaries for this Target Area Boulevard and west of Clark Avenue Identify the Neighborhood South of Ashworth Street, north of South Street · · · · · · · · · · · · · · · · · · · eet_east_ofTakewood Double and west of clark Avenue 200, 0000 01 2011011000 Include Specific Housing and Single-family residential properties Commercial Characteristics of this Target Area How did your Consultation and mmunity meeting, Citizen Participation Process however, this neighborhood receives many so - Help you Identify this assistance from Code Enforcement officers. · Neighborhood as a Target Area?
+Revital Type Code Enforcement Revital Description Residential Property Code Compliance Identify the Neighborhood South of Ashworth Street, north of South Street, east of Lakewood Boundaries for this Target Area Boulevard and west of Clark Avenue Include Specific Housing and Single-family residential properties Commercial Characteristics of Single family residential properties this Target Area How did your Consultation and The City did not receive citizen input at its community meeting, Citizen Participation Process however, this neighborhood receives many service requests for Help you Identify this assistance from Code Enforcement officers.
+Neighborhood as a Target Area? assistance from code Emorcement officers.
 Identify the Needs of this Target Property maintenance and code compliance.
-Area What are the Opportunities for Bring residential properties in to code compli ance Improvement in this Target ance Area?
+Area Property maintenance and code compliance.
+What are the Opportunities for Bring residential properties in to code compliance Bring residential properties in to code compilance Improvement in this Target Area?
 What are the Barriers to Funding and property owner compliance.
-Improvement to this Target Area?
-11 Area Name 570701, Block Group 1 Area Type Local Target Area Revital Type Code Enforcement Revital Description Residential Property Code Compliance Identify the Neighborhood Generally south of Candlewood Street with a small portion north Boundaries for this Target Area of Candlewood Street and south of Camerino Amo Boulevard, east of Barlin Avenue and we Street, north of Del Boulevard Include Specific Housing and Mix of single-family and multi-family resident tial properties and Commercial Characteristics of small and large commercial centers this Target Area How did your Consultation and The City did not receive citizen input at its co Citizen Participation Process however, this neighborhood receives many so assistance from Code Enforcement officers. ervice requests for Neighborhood as a Target Area?
+Improvement to this Target Transing and property owner compliance.
+Area?
+11 Area Name 570701, Block Group 1 Area Type Local Target Area Revital Type Code Enforcement Revital Description • Residential Property Code Compliance Identify the Neighborhood Boundaries for this Target Area Generally south of Candlewood Street with a small portion north of Candlewood Street and south of Camerino Street, north of Del Boundaries for this rarget Area Amo Boulevard, east of Barlin Avenue and west of Lakewood Boulevard Include Specific Housing and Mix of single-family and multi-family residential properties and Commercial Characteristics of small and large commercial centers this Target Area Siliali aliu large commercial centers How did your Consultation and The City did not receive citizen input at its community meeting, Citizen Participation Process however, this neighborhood receives many service requests for Help you Identify this assistance from Code Enforcement officers.
+Neighborhood as a Target Area? assistance from code Emoreement officers.
 Identify the Needs of this Target Property maintenance and code compliance.
-Area What are the Opportunities for Bring residential properties in to code compli ance Improvement in this Target 41100 Area?
+Area Troperty maintenance and code compilance.
+What are the Opportunities for Bring residential properties in to code compliance Improvement in this Target bring residential properties in to code compilance Area?
 What are the Barriers to Funding and property owner compliance.
-Improvement to this Target Area?
-12 Area Name 570800, Block Group 2 Area Type Local Target Area Revital Type Code Enforcement Revital Description Residential Property Code Compliance Identify the Neighborhood South of Candlewood Street, north of Del Am no Boulevard, east of Boundaries for this Target Area Fidler Avenue and west of Clark Avenue. ,
+Improvement to this Target Tunding and property owner compliance.
+Area?
+12 Area Name 570800, Block Group 2 14 Area Type Local Target Area Code Enforcement Revital Type Revital Description Residential Property Code Compliance Identify the Neighborhood South of Candlewood Street, north of Del Amo Boulevard, east of Boundaries for this Target Area Fidler Avenue and west of Clark Avenue.